michalAshurov/HackTheBob-walkthroughs/README.md

 ### **Initial Access – Exploiting Samba (CVE-2007-2447)**

 #### **Step 1: I found a vulnerable Samba service**
-From the initial scan, I saw that the machine was running Samba version 3.0.20.This version is known to be vulnerable.
+From the initial scan, I saw that the machine was running Samba version 3.0.20.
+This version is known to be vulnerable.
+Specifically, CVE-2007-2447 allows unauthenticated remote code execution via a command injection flaw — Samba passes the username field directly to a shell command, meaning an attacker can inject malicious commands that the system executes as root.
 The search returned the following relevant module: exploit/multi/samba/usermap_script